configcat-labs/feature-flags-dotnet-core-web-api-sample/README.md

 ## Setup and Run

-- clone repository
+- clone the repository
+- open the App folder in Visual Studio
-- use command "dotnet run" in a terminal OR run using and IDE
+- use command "dotnet run" in the terminal OR run the app using the Visual Studio IDE
 - Connect to the ConfigCat dashboard to enable/disable the feature flag.

 ## Learn more